tusharsadhwani/blog/src/pages/post/builtins.md

 ## So what's a builtin?

-A builtin in a Python is everything that lives in the `builtins` module.
+A builtin in Python is everything that lives in the `builtins` module.

 To understand this better, you'll need to learn about the **L.E.G.B.** rule.